We’ve pulled together some resources that we hope will be helpful for dealing with Coronavirus / COVID-19, which we’ll update regularly.

 If you are in receipt of direct payments or a personal health budget and use these for a personal assistant who does not already receive Personal Protective Equipment (PPE) from the NHS or other sources then you can access PPE through Cumbria County Council’s Emergency PPE Helpline.
 The helpline can be contacted between 9.00 and 17.00 Monday to Friday and 10.00 to 14.00 at the weekend.
 The number for the Emergency PPE Helpline is 0800 783 1967.

-A free online training programme has been produced for Care & Health employees in response to Coronavirus from Health Education England.
+Health Education England has produced an online training programme for Care & Health employees in response to Coronavirus.
 The programme includes training on infection prevention & control, and how to use Personal Protective Equipment.
-You do not need to register, or login to access the courses and more courses will come online in the next few days: Free online training
+You do not need to register, or login to access the courses and more courses will be added over time: Health Education England training.

 What to do if you have Coronavirus